Makazole Mapimpi

 Championship and South Africa national team.
 He usually plays as a winger and centre.
 He was part of the winning Springboks of the 2019 Rugby World Cup in Japan and the 2023 Rugby World Cup in France.
-He became the first South African to score a try in a World Cup Final.
-He is regarded as one of the best wingers of his generation.
+He became the first South African to score a try in a world cup final.

 Biography

 Mapimpi was born in Tsholomnqa, a rural area and village situated in East London in the Eastern Cape province in South Africa in the Amathole District and raised in a rural and poor environment.
 From being selected into the Springboks in June 2018, he emerged as a best Winger of the year and had a meteoric rise on the international front.
 At the 2019 Rugby World Cup, South African players were invited to provide photos of their family that would be integrated into the flocked numbers on the back of their jersey.
 On this occasion, Mapimpi is the only one to give only a picture of himself.
 When Rassie Erasmus, the coach, asks him why, he admits having nobody left.
 His parents, as well as his siblings, all died.